awsdocs/amazon-aurora-user-guide/doc_source/aurora-export-snapshot.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the navigation pane, choose **Snapshots**\.
+1. In the navigation pane, choose **Exports in Amazon S3**\.

-1. To view the list of snapshot exports, choose the **Exports in Amazon S3** tab\.
+   DB snapshot exports are indicated in the **Source type** column\.
+Export status is displayed in the **Status** column\.

-1. To view information about a specific snapshot export, choose the export task\.
+1. To view detailed information about a specific snapshot export, choose the export task\.

 ### AWS CLI<a name="aurora-export-snapshot.MonitorCLI"></a>